RichardHooijmaijers/nlmixr.docker/README.md

 # nlmixr.docker

-This repository includes the docker file(s) for nlmixr.
-In general, there are two types of docker images being created, a development version and a production version.
+This repository includes the docker file(s) for `nlmixr2`.
+Currently there is a only a docker images for the production version.
-The development version installs the latest github version for essential packages while the development version will install the latest CRAN versions of all packages (if available).
+This version will install the latest CRAN versions of all packages (if available).
-Currently the 'prod' and 'dev' folders include the image files for `nlmixr` and `RxODE`.
-However these locations will not be updated in the future.
-The `nlmixr2` version (prod.nlmixr2) is the way to go and will be actively maintained

 ## Getting started

-Before working with the nlmixr docker file, the docker software should be installed.
+Before working with the docker file, the docker software should be installed.
 An installer is available for all major operating systems:

 - windows: <https://docs.docker.com/docker-for-windows/install/>
 - mac: <https://docs.docker.com/docker-for-mac/install/>